ijs32/pitch-black-fight-sports/readme.md

 ### 👉 Colors and Fonts

 You can change the colors and fonts from the `data/theme.json` file.
 This includes the primary color, secondary color, font family, and font size.

-### 👉 Social Links

-You can change the social links from the `data/social.json` file.
-Add your social links here, and they will automatically be displayed on the site.

 ---